On regularity properties and approximations of value functions for stochastic differential games in domains: Comments and examples

 \begin{remark} Barles in \cite{Ba91} derived first-order derivatives estimates for viscosity solutions of nonlinear equations

-in domains, where $Du=(D_{i}u)$ is the gradient of $u$ and $D^{2}u= (D^{2}_{ij}u)$ is its Hessian.
+in domains, where $Du=(D_{i}u)$ is the gradient of $u$, and $D^{2}u= (D^{2}_{ij}u)$ is its Hessian.
 Our value functions are viscosity solutions of the corresponding Isaacs equations.
-This is proved, for instance, in \cite{FS89} on the basis of the dynamic programming principle.
+This fact is proved in \cite{Ko09} for bounded domains.
 The Isaacs equations in this paper are included in the framework of \cite{Ba91} and many of the equations in \cite{Ba91} do not fit into our scheme.
-Yet it is worth comparing our conditions with the ones from \cite{Ba91} in the {\em simplest\/} example of {\em linear\/} equations with
+Yet it is worth comparing our conditions with the ones from~\cite{Ba91} in the \emph{simplest} example of \emph{linear} equations with

 for which solutions have probabilistic representations (with no $\alpha$ and $\beta$ involved).